 The beauty of traveling is that you don’t know exactly what you’ll experience.
 This tripod is designed to accommodate these kinds of situations.
 It’s constructed with Japanese medical-grade ABS plastic, German TPE, and stainless steel.

-This particular model weighs in at just .42 pounds and is able to support camera equipment up to 6.6 pounds.
+This particular model weighs in at just 0.42 pounds and is able to support camera equipment up to 6.6 pounds.
 It uses a 1/4 inch-20 standard tripod mount and comes with a 3/8 inch adapter as well.

-At a support weight of 6.6 pounds, the tripod is able to support a digital SLR, zoom lens and external flash at the same time.
+At a support weight of 6.6 pounds, the tripod is able to support a digital SLR, zoom lens, and external flash at the same time.

 This is the first “full-size” tripod design on the list.
 Constructed with a lightweight aluminum body, it is easy to carry without feeling cheap or flimsy.

-It offers a 360-degree panorama ball head and quick release plate, which is great for when you want to quickly remove your camera from the tripod without dealing with screws or just lugging the entire tripod around.
+The K&F offers a 360-degree panorama ball head and quick release plate, which is great for when you want to quickly remove your camera from the tripod without dealing with screws or just lugging the entire tripod around.

 Depending on the kind of backpack setup you have for travel, this may be small enough to fit.
-If not, it’s easily attached to the side of your camera (even with the aluminum body we recommend having it secured in a tripod case to prevent any unnecessary scratches or damage to connecting screws).
+If not, it’s easily attached to the side of your camera (even with the aluminum body, we recommend having it secured in a tripod case to prevent any unnecessary scratches or damage to connecting screws).

 The tripod provides up to 52.4 inches in height (prior to using the elevated monopod).
 With the central monopod fully engaged, the total shooting height is 62 inches.

 The minimum height for shooting is 16 inches.
-Each leg is controlled individually and there is no locking pads or plates that connect the legs to each other.
+Each leg is controlled individually and there are no locking pads or plates that connect the legs to each other.

-Each leg is controlled in height using three locking levers, which are constructed of plastic.
+Each leg height is controlled using three locking levers, which are constructed of plastic.
 These plastic locks are generally the weakest link of most travel tripods.

 While still a solid material, it’s important to protect these locking points when not in use (which is why using the provided tripod bag, when unable to fit into a backpack, is recommended).

-The camera is able to hold up to 22.04 pounds.
-However, if you're intending on using a telephoto lens, the manufacturing company does recommend investing in added tripod mount ring.
+The camera can hold up to 22.04 pounds.
+However, if you intend on using a telephoto lens, the manufacturing company does recommend investing in an added tripod mount ring.
 This is sound advice when using a telephoto lens on any tripod, let alone this design.